pataroff/accademium-orientation-survey/README.md

 Alternatively, you can run the prototype locally:

-1. Navigate to `accademium-orientation-survey` folder.
+1. Navigate to the `accademium-orientation-survey` folder.
 2. Open a terminal (e.g., Git Bash) and ensure you are inside the `accademium-orientation-survey` folder.
 3. Run `npm install` to install the necessary dependencies.
 4. After the installation is complete, run the command `npm run dev` in the terminal.